sarahtennis/C-Web-Server/src/notes.md

   - ```content_length```: length of body only
 - handle_http_request() in the file server.c
   - direct to correct response
+- Implement arbitrary file serving
+  - map to serverroot directory to check for files
+  - use functionality in file.c
+  - use mime.c for Content-Type header information

 ##### Run Server
 - make